ralna/GALAHAD/doc/Julia/rst-dir/struct_bsc_control_type.rst

 	Int32 max_col

-maximum permitted number of nonzeros in a column of :math:`A`; -ve means unlimit
+maximum permitted number of nonzeros in a column of $A$; -ve means unlimit

 .. index:: pair: variable; new_a
 .. _doxid-structbsc__control__type_1a7bea45d51fd9384037bbbf82f7750ce6: